Skip to content

 Tip

-Loctite 609 is green, be careful not to accidentally use Loctite 243 (blue) here.
+Loctite 609 is green, be careful not to mix it up with Loctite 243 (blue).

 Tip

 The retaining compound can take up to 24 hours to fully cure.
 If the magnet is not fixed in place by the time you run software, the encoder will produce inaccurate readings.
-You can check whether the magnet is secured by using a hex key to try to move it with magnetic force.
+You can check whether the magnet is secure by using a hex key to see if it can still move via magnetic force.
 This video (2x speed) shows a magnet that can still move because the retaining compound has not yet cured:

 Step 2: Motor configurations